git-onepixel/vue-html-slider/README.md

-# mini-slider
+# vue-html-slider
-A flexible, responsive, friendly slider for Vue.js
+A flexible, responsive, friendly Slider for Vue2.x